The defeat of Robert Bork’s nomination to the Supreme Court in 1987 changed the way justices are confirmed today.View the lesson plan for this story

-When Ronald Reagan nominated Judge Bork to the Supreme Court in 1987, his conservative and often controversial views on civil rights, gender equality, the right to privacy and abortion were well known.
-Judge Bork’s writings became the center of his confirmation hearings.
-As Judge Bork’s candid answers during his hearing steadily revealed his judicial conservative ideas, Democrats and even some Republicans became more and more convinced that he should never sit on the Supreme Court.
-In the end, however, Judge Bork’s defeat broke along party lines, solidifying much of the partisanship we see in the process today.
-And, while the Bork hearings may not have completely destroyed the century of transparency that had been the hallmark of the nomination process, since Bork judicial nominees, Republican and Democratic, reveal almost nothing publicly about their judicial philosophy, leaving the American people with little or no idea where they stand on issues they may be deciding for the rest of their lives.
+When Ronald Reagan nominated Robert Bork to the Supreme Court in 1987, Bork’s conservative and often controversial views on civil rights, gender equality, the right to privacy and abortion were well known.
+As Judge Bork’s candid answers during his confirmation hearing revealed his conservative ideas, Democrats and even some Republicans became convinced that he should never sit on the Court.
+In the end, the defeat of Judge Bork’s nomination broke along party lines, setting the tone for the partisanship evident in the process today.

 In the years since the Bork hearing, judicial nominees have revealed almost nothing publicly about their judicial philosophy, leaving Americans with little or no idea where they stand on defining issues.

 Want to Know Where Supreme Court Nominees Stand?
 Don’t Bother Asking by Clyde Haberman

 More Like This

 African American women played a significant and sometimes overlooked role in the struggle to gain the vote.

 In 1976, Ronald Reagan found owning the soul of a party isn’t the same as taking home its nomination.

 How can a president continue to govern with an impeachment trial looming?
 President Clinton and President Trump adopted very different strategies.

 High-stakes debates put candidates in the hot seat.
 But are they helpful to voters?